saltastroops/data-archive-database/README.md

 pipenv shell
 ```

-To find out about the available optrions you may use the `--help` option.
+To find out about the available options you may use the `--help` option.

 ```bash
 python ssda --help